vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 ‘well’ and promising to reveal the divine doctrine, the teacher performs the ini tiation ceremony of the pupil, who has to take off all his worldly insignia (above, p.
 513).
 From now on he should go naked or with a loincloth only, smeared with ashes, and without any personal belongings.
-Only then the teacher will impart the revelation.
-This divides the community of Siva worshippers (Māheśvaras) ´ into two, just as in Buddhism—which seems to have been a major source of inspiration to the Pāśupatas anyway: the laymen (laukikas), whose task it is to gather merit by supporting the order of initiates and by worshipping God in the temple, and the elite group of consecrated ascetics.
+Only then the teacher will impart the revelatioṇThis divides the community of Siva worshippers (Māheśvaras) ´ into two, just as in Buddhism—which seems to have been a major source of inspiration to the Pāśupatas anyway: the laymen (laukikas), whose task it is to gather merit by supporting the order of initiates and by worshipping God in the temple, and the elite group of consecrated ascetics.
 Only these ascetics are entitled to practise in order to obtain union (yogavidhi), which is the main subject of the subsequent S¯utras.

 The Pāśupata praxis